 \subsection{Orbital analysis}

 Many constraints on the orbital configurations of our targets are given by by FMG03 and S08.
-The vast majority of these solutions are SB1, i.e., they do not include the RV amplitude of the secondary.
+The vast majority of these solutions are SB1, i.e., they do not include the secondary's RV amplitude.
 Worse still, the orbital inclination $i$ is in most cases unknown.
 In this study, we were able to derive SB2 solutions for seven systems: BAT99\,19, 32, 77, 95, 103, 107, and 113, where the orbital parameters of BAT99\,32 and 77 come from disentanglement (see Sect.\,\ref{subsec:disen}), and those of BAT99\,19, 95, 103, 107 and 113 from the orbital analysis.
 The RVs measured for BAT99\,12, 31, and 102 are constant within 3$\sigma$, while the nature of BAT99\,92 is uncertain (see Appendix\,\ref{sec:comments}).

-The orbital parameters derived in this work and in previous studies are given in Table\,\ref{tab:orbitalpar}.
-The orbital solutions derived for BAT99\,19, 95, 103, 107, and 113 are shown in Figs.\,\ref{fig:orbit_BAT019}-\ref{fig:orbit_BAT113}.
+The orbital parameters derived here and in previous studies are given in Table\,\ref{tab:orbitalpar}.
+The orbital solutions derived here for BAT99\,19, 95, 103, 107, and 113 are shown in Figs.\,\ref{fig:orbit_BAT019}-\ref{fig:orbit_BAT113}.
 To constrain the minimum masses $M_{\rm WR} \sin^3 i$ and $M_2 \sin^3 i$ from the orbit, knowledge of the period $P$, eccentricity $e$, and the RV amplitudes $K_{\rm WR}$ and $K_2$ is needed.
-To constrain $M_{\rm WR}$ and $M_2$ and the semimajor axes $a_\text{WR}$ and $a_2$, the inclination $i$ is needed.
-Unfortunately, the full set of these parameters can only be measured in rare cases, for example, SB2 eclipsing binaries.
+To constrain $M_{\rm WR}$ and $M_2$ and the semi-major axes $a_\text{WR}$ and $a_2$, the inclination $i$ is needed.
+Unfortunately, the full set of these parameters can only be measured in rare cases, e.g., SB2 eclipsing binaries.
 For the majority of our sample, only $P, e$, and $K_{\rm WR}$ could be constrained.
 Thus, Table\,\ref{tab:orbitalpar} is divided into five groups of objects, depending on the amount of information available on the system.

 The first group of objects (BAT99\,19, 119, and 129) in Table\,\ref{tab:orbitalpar} are SB2 binaries (i.e., $K_{\rm WR}$ and $K_2$ known) with constrained inclinations.
 The inclination of BAT99\,119 is constrained from polarimetry \citep{Shenar2017}.
 For the eclipsing systems BAT99\,19 and 129, a lower bound on $i$, $i_\text{min}$, is derived from the critical angle necessary to obtain eclipses via an iterative solution of $\tan i > (R_1 + R_2)\,a(i)^{-1}$, using the stellar radii given in Tab.\,\ref{tab:specan}.
 We then calculate $\langle \sin^3 i \rangle$ for $i_\text{min} < i < \pi/2$, from which $i$ is derived.
 The masses are then derived from $\langle M_{\rm j} \rangle = M_{\rm j} \sin^3 i / \langle \sin^3 i \rangle$.
 This is the only group of objects for which both $M_{\rm WR}$ and $M_2$ can be derived virtually without assumptions.